yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 18 what does test plan include?

-## 18.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. what does test plan include? generate professional detailed explanation
+## 18.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. what does test plan include? generate professional detailed explanation

 Here is a detailed explanation of what a test plan typically includes for a software QA engineer position: